jujulal/ds-algo-XIV/architecture/README.md

 To achieve this, the CookieMap (Spec) and Session concepts were introduced.
 - Cookies are KVPs, but with a specific format (see the links).
 - Sessions are server-side entities that store information (in memory or persisted) that spans multiple requests/responses between the server and the client.

-The Servlet HTTP session uses a cookie with the key name JSESSIONID and a value that identifies the session.
+The Servlet `HttpSession` uses a cookie with the key name `JSESSIONID` and a value that identifies the session.

-The Servlet container keeps a map (YMMV) of HttpSession objects and these identifiers.
+The Servlet container keeps a map (YMMV) of `HttpSession` objects and these identifiers.
 - When a client first makes a request, the server creates an HttpSession object with a unique identifier and stores it in its map.
 - It then adds a --Set-Cookie header in the response.
 It sets the cookie's name to JSESSIONID and its value to the identifier it just created.
 - Set-Cookie: JSESSIONID=64 byte string; expires=10/28/1989;